MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/audio-universal-drivers.md

 These tools are available to develop Universal Windows drivers:

 - Visual Studio 2015: Set "Target Platform" equal to "Universal".
-For more information about setting up the driver development environment, see [Getting Started with Universal Windows Drivers](/windows-hardware/drivers).
+For more information about setting up the driver development environment, see [Windows hardware developer documentation](/windows-hardware/drivers) and [Building a driver with the WDK](/windows-hardware/drivers/develop/building-a-driver).

 - APIValidator Tool: You can use the ApiValidator.exe tool to verify that the APIs your driver calls are valid for a Universal Windows driver.
 This tool is part of the Windows Driver Kit (WDK) for Windows 10, and runs automatically if you are using Visual Studio 2015.
-For more information, see [Validating Universal Windows Drivers](/windows-hardware/drivers).
+For more information, see [APIValidator](/windows-hardware/drivers/develop/validating-windows-drivers#apivalidator).

 - DDI reference documentation: The DDI reference documentation is updated to indicate which DDIs are supported by Universal Windows drivers.
 For more information, see [Audio Devices Reference](/previous-versions/ff536192(v=vs.85)).

 ## Create a Universal Audio Driver

-For step-by-step guidance, see [Getting Started with Universal Windows Drivers](/windows-hardware/drivers).
+For step-by-step guidance, see [Windows hardware developer documentation](/windows-hardware/drivers) and [Building a driver with the WDK](/windows-hardware/drivers/develop/building-a-driver).
 Here is a summary of the steps:

 1. Load the universal audio sysvad sample to use as starting point for your universal audio driver.
 Alternatively, start with the empty WDM driver template and add in code from the universal sysvad sample as needed for your audio driver.

 1. In the project properties, set Target Platform to "Universal".

-1. Create an installation package: If your target is device running Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), use a configurable INF file.
+1. Create an installation package: If your target is device running Windows 10 for desktop editions (Home, Pro, Enterprise, and Education), use a Universal INF file.
 If your target is device running Windows 10 Mobile, use PkgGen to generate an .spkg file.

 1. Build, install, deploy, and debug the driver for Windows 10 for desktop editions or Windows 10 Mobile.